HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/jmuhleman_CristhianRo/protocol.md

 # Section 3: Messages and error handling

-All the messages will be encoded with UTF-8 and \n at the The follings prefixes will be used for transmitting messages for calculations:
+All the messages will be encoded with UTF-8 and \n at the end The follings prefixes will be used for transmitting messages for calculations:
     * COMPUTE:<operand1><operation><operand2>
         To send regular computations to the server.